symfony/symfony-docs/components/console/single_command_tool.rst

         ->run();

 The :method:`Symfony\\Component\\Console\\Application::setDefaultCommand` method
-accepts a boolean as second parameter.
+accepts a boolean as the second parameter.
 If true, the command ``echo`` will then always be used, without having to pass its name.

 You can still register a command as usual::